 The islands of Lakshadweep have a deep tradition and culture that has existed since the old days.
 There are diverse traditions and customs.
 This predominantly Muslim area comprises folk festivals, dance and various traditions that are deeply rooted here.
 Due to its proximity to the state of Kerala, many religious customs and traditions have been influenced from Kerala.
 The festivals celebrated here are muharram, bakrid and the milad-un-nabi and eid-ul-fitr.
 All the festivals are vibrant with a strong sense of integrity.
 The food here reflects the taste of the people and their preferences.
 The local cuisine comprises sea fish and coconut.
 Coconut water is the most consumed drink here.
 People here prepare their food with the maximum use of coconut, which is very delicious.
 With lip-smacking seafood to spicy meat dishes, you are going to taste some of the most exotic dishes that you will find in India.
 Besides, you can taste the mouth watering idlis, dosa, rice, etc. More Detail...

-People here are simple and lead a simple lifestyle.
+People here lead a simple lifestyle.
 There are four main communities called the Malmis, Aminidvis, Melacheris and Koyas.
 Aminidivis are the local inhabitants and were first to arrive.
 The Koyas are known as land owners and Malmis are the working class.
 The Melacheris is the labour community whose occupation is to collect coconuts.
 They all live in harmony and work for the development of the islands.
 More Detail...

 Malayalam is widely used as the local language here.
 However, Minicoy uses the Mahi language.
 But today people also speak a little English and Hindi as well.
 Grandha is the modern script of Malayalam.
 The Mahi script is written from right to left.
 More Detail...